qMRLab/qMRLab/README.md

 * If you have NODDI already on installed, ensure that it is included in your default MATLAB path, or add it in startup.m.

-* If you don't have NODDI installed, download it [here](https://www.nitrc.org/projects/noddi_toolbox/) (signup required), and extract the file in the folder qMRILab/External/.
+* If you don't have NODDI installed, download it [here](https://www.nitrc.org/projects/noddi_toolbox/) (signup required), and extract the file in the folder qMRLab/External/.

 * Open MATLAB, got to the qMTLab folder and run `startup`.

-* To start a qMRILab session, run `qMRILab`.
+* To start a qMRLab session, run `qMRILab`.

 ### Zip Download Instructions

-The latest stable version of qMRILab can be downloaded freely [here](https://github.com/neuropoly/qMRILab/tarball/master).
+The latest stable version of qMRLab can be downloaded freely [here](https://github.com/neuropoly/qMRILab/tarball/master).

-* Extract the downloaded file to the directory you want to install qMRILab.
+* Extract the downloaded file to the directory you want to install qMRLab.

 * Follow the instructions from the previous section from the NODDI point onward.